 Prohibited items

-To meet legal and aviation safety standards, certain items must be restricted, carefully controlled, or are completely prohibited on board Scillonian III.
+To meet legal and marine safety standards, certain items must be restricted, carefully controlled, or are completely prohibited on board.

 For the safety of all passengers and crew, certain items cannot be carried on our vessels by passengers.
 Many of these are everyday goods which may seem harmless, but are classed as dangerous goods under the International Maritime Dangerous Goods (IMDG) Code.

-The following items must not be brought onboard our vessels in hand luggage:
+The following items must not be brought onboard our vessels in your hand luggage:

 - Fuels and gases – petrol, diesel, gas bottles (camping gas, propane, butane), or fuel containers.